top of page

 ABOUT THE CONFERENCE

-This is the 58th AKRI National Conference, an annual event that offers an experiential way to study unconscious processes of group life, processes that are ubiquitous but are seldom available for examination.
-Here, because all participants devote themselves to the task of exploring these processes, the unconscious aspects and tangled complexities of organizational life become accessible.
+This conference offers an experiential way to study unconscious processes of group life that are ubiquitous but seldom available for examination.
+Because all members devote themselves to the task of exploring these processes, the unconscious aspects and tangled complexities of organizational life become accessible.

-A Group Relations Conference is conceived to be a temporary educational organization where learning about the dynamics of groups and social systems takes place through a disciplined focus on one’s own experiences and those of others.
-As such, this conference does not offer presentations given by experts.
-Instead, it offers an opportunity to study a living system as it emerges and develops.
+The conference is a temporary organization where learning about the dynamics of groups and social systems takes place through a disciplined focus on one’s own experiences and those of others.
+As such, there are no presentations given by experts, but instead, opportunities to study and experience a living system as it emerges and develops.
 The different roles that participants take up and the collective behaviors, thoughts, feelings and fantasies that unfold during the life of the conference become the raw material and the data that participants can access in order to make sense of their current reality.

 By using individual and collective experience as data, participants learn to see, hear and understand what is happening above and below the surface, and from there develop ideas to test how to be more effective at being and doing what we say we want to be and do in the organization.

-Ultimately, the opportunity offered is to grapple with, enjoy, and develop new narratives that explore and contain our experiences of what it is to be human within divides – so that we can then take up our leadership and management roles in our back home organizations and institutions with more efficacy and integrity.
+Joining the conference provides an opportunity to grapple with, enjoy, and develop new narratives that explore and contain the spectrum of harmonious and discordant experiences of what it is to be human.
+The learning enables us to take up our multiple and complex roles in our back home organizations and institutions in more effective and fulfilling ways.

 A diverse membership creates the possibility for rich learning.
 Conference members from a wide variety of fields, organizations, educational backgrounds, and vocations have gained valuable learning in group relations experiences.
 Members who have careers in the helping professions, community advocacy, organizational consultation, education, law, leadership, management, technology, and human resources have found the learning to be particularly applicable to their professions.

-The conference is for people interested in learning through experience about the overt and covert ways that human systems function (i.e. groups, organizations, societies, etc.).
-It is also for those who are interested in how they and others function in these systems through the roles they and others tend to take up.
-Such learning requires the ability to tolerate division, ambiguity, paradox, and anxiety.
-Indeed, it is often our fears and anxieties that lead us to turn away from the hard facts of reality and instead construct ways of seeing and interpreting the world that protect us from difficult feelings.
+Learning through experience about the overt and covert ways that human systems function (groups, organizations, societies, etc.) requires the ability to tolerate division, ambiguity, paradox and anxiety.
+Our fears and anxieties often lead us away from the hard facts of reality and toward constructing ways of seeing and interpreting the world that protect us from difficult feelings.

 Legacies – can we both honor and rupture the legacies that we have inherited – and be responsive to the legacies that we are creating and leaving?